somnathbarole/RepData_PeerAssessment1/PA1_template.md

 ## 6 2.0943396 2012-10-01       25
 ```

 Also if we calculate sum of NA values in newdata, we will get zero sum.
-This ensures all the NA values are replaced with mean steps value.
+This ensures all the NA values are replaced with mean steps values.

 ```r